 Here’s what we found.

-- It can benefit your health by improving mood, increasing libido, promoting cognitive function, and reducing inflammation.
+- Improving mood, increasing libido, promoting cognitive function, and reducing inflammation are some other benefits linked to maca powder.

 So What Exactly is Maca?